SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 # Simulator Plugin Implementation Classes

-The two classes *SimulatorPlugin* and *RaceEngineerSimlatorPlugin* can be used as building blocks, when implementing a plugin for a race simulation game.
+The two classes *SimulatorPlugin* and *RaceAssistantSimlatorPlugin* can be used as building blocks, when implementing a plugin for a race simulation game.
 Since these classes are placed in a special library file, you must include the following line at the top of your plugin script:

 	#Include ..\Plugins\Libraries\SimulatorPlugin.ahk